 TOURISM INSIGHTS: VANUATU TOURISM OFFICE

-With a budding tourism industry, Vanuatu is the undiscovered paradise of the Asia Pacific area, and the Vanuatu Tourism Board’s main objective is to highlight the treasures of the archipelago to the international tourist market.
+With a budding tourism industry, Vanuatu is the undiscovered paradise of the Asia Pacific area, and the Vanuatu Tourism Office’s main objective is to highlight the treasures of the archipelago to the international tourist market.
 The office’s mantra of ‘Answer the Call of Vanuatu’ reflects how the office passionately highlights the beautiful culture and the endearingly friendly locals to any travelling tourists.
-We speak to CEO, Adela Issacur Aru
+We speak to CEO, Adela Issacur Aru.

 Q&A WITH ADELA ISSACHUR, CEO, VANUATU TOURISM OFFICE